-Menu Bar: Used to navigate through the available monitoring and control screens.

-Main Display Area: Contains the active items for the menu item selected.
+- Menu Bar: Used to navigate through the available control, monitoring and setup screens. - Main Display Area: Contains the active items for the menu item selected.

-Detail Window: Provides display specific information.
+Detail Window: Provides display specific status information.

 There are two special control icons located at the lower right corner of the screen in the detail window.